-Travelling at the age of 60 is not what most of us would perhaps love to do.
+Traveling at the age of 60 is not what most of us would perhaps love to do.
 Don’t you think so?
-Rather people who cross a certain age limit generally tend to stay in their homes in the cosy comfort of their beds.
+Rather people who cross a certain age limit generally tend to stay in their homes in the cozy comfort of their beds.

 And for those who are above the age bar of 50-60, these are some of the religious destinations and some best places to explore.

-If you are planning to take your elderly parents for a holiday trip then Rameswaram would be indeed a great choice.
-Atleast, for me visiting this place with my grandparents was quite an experience for me.
+If you are planning to take your elderly parents on a holiday trip then Rameswaram would be indeed a great choice.
+At least, for me visiting this place with my grandparents was quite an experience.